opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/securely-expose-remote-ollama-endpoints-to-your-developmentd-machine.md

     sudo nano /etc/systemd/system/ollama.service
     ```

-    and add to it an additionall environment variable: `OLLAMA_HOST=0.0.0.0:11434`
+    and add to it an additional environment variable: `OLLAMA_HOST=0.0.0.0:11434`

     ```shell
     [Unit]